mediadnan/Failures/docs/source/index.md

 # Failures
-_labeling failures for humans_
+_Successfully dealing with failures_

 ## Introduction
-In most applications that interact with data (_specially inconsistent data_) failures are one thing to expect, and more so in dynamically typed languages like python.
+In most applications that interact with data (_and inconsistent data in particular_) failures are one thing to expect, and more so in dynamically typed languages like python.
 A failure may happen when trying to access a dictionary key that doesn't exist in a specific case, or trying to perform string operations on a returned function value that has returned ``None`` instead,